Overview6 min readUpdated March 2026

 July and August are hot and busy

-The east coast courses require a drive
+The east coast courses are best grouped together

 "Mallorca is one of the best golf destinations in Europe.
-Not the most famous — but arguably the best combination of course quality, conditions, and scenery on the continent."
+Not the most famous, but arguably the best combination of course quality, conditions, and scenery on the continent."

 And When You're Not on the Course

+The clubhouse restaurants at many of the courses are more than an after-thought, but the island boasts many options from Michelin stars, local favourites and private chef dining experiences.
 Old town Palma has a dining scene that punches well above its size.
-The northwest coast — Valldemossa, Deià, Sóller — is UNESCO World Heritage and looks like nothing else in the Mediterranean.
+The northwest coast - Valldemossa, Deià, Sóller - is UNESCO World Heritage and looks like nothing else in the Mediterranean.
 The northeast coast and the drive to Alcanada takes you through some of the best scenery on the island.
+The Ma-10 mountain road from Andratx to Pollença is one of the most dramatic drives in Europe.
+Build in at least one afternoon where you do not have a tee time.

 Verdict

 Mallorca is one of the best golf destinations in Europe.
-Not the most famous — but arguably the best combination of course quality, conditions, and scenery on the continent.
+Not the most famous, but arguably the best combination of course quality, conditions, and scenery on the continent.
 The golfers who know keep coming back.

 Want to see what the best of Mallorca golf looks like, with a PGA professional alongside you?